Running Across Texas home page

 Birdseye view of the Fred Hartman Bridge from Google Earth

 In an otherwise flat-as-a-pancake Houston, this bridge is perhaps the best hillwork opportunity around.
 Not only that, the scenery is spectacular.
-The bridge spans the Houston ship channel between LaPorte and Baytown and even large tankers and cargo ships passing below look small.
+The bridge spans the Houston ship channel between LaPorte and Baytown and even large tankers and cargo ships passing below look small; see the barges in the photo above.

 Is there a downside?
 Sure, depending on who you ask.
 For me, it’s just a lot of concrete; my old knees prefer more forgiving surfaces.
 And even though the shoulder is super wide, it’s still hard to avoid the occasional dust vortex whipped up by the slipstreams from passing trucks.
 No whining about that though; just wear wrap-around sunglasses.